suleymanarslan/notebook/travel.md

 * Learn the local language and prices
 * Have a thermos, get free hot water and make your own coffee & tea
 * Find local, cheap spreads (like nutella), eat with bread
-* Eat onion, tomatoes, eggs and bread.
+* Eat instant noodles, canned food, veggies last long like onion and carrots.
-* Don't have a simcard, use WIFI and WhatsApp.
+* Don't have a simcard, use free WIFI and WhatsApp for communication.

 ## Hitchhiking